Nancy Ling Perry

-Nancy Ling Perry (September 19, 1947 – May 17, 1974, born Nancy Ling) was also known as Nancy Devoto, Lynn Ledworth, and Fahizah while a founding member of the Symbionese Liberation Army (SLA), a small leftist terrorist group based in northern California.
+Nancy Ling Perry (September 19, 1947 – May 17, 1974, born Nancy Ling) was also known as Nancy Devoto, Lynn Ledworth, and Fahizah while a founding member of the Symbionese Liberation Army (SLA), a small leftist militant group based in northern California.
 Considered one of its chief theorists and activists, she died in a shootout with the Los Angeles Police Department at an SLA safehouse in that city.

 Background

 Nancy Ling was born in San Francisco in 1947 to an upper-middle-class family.
 She attended Montgomery High School in Santa Rosa, where she was a cheerleader.
 She also served as a Sunday school teacher at her church.
 In 1964, while in high school, she was a campaign worker for Barry Goldwater.
 While in high school, Ling was also involved in Job's Daughters (Bethel #16) and served as their Honored Queen.

 She began university at Whittier College.
 After a few semesters at Whittier, however, she transferred to the University of California, Berkeley.
 At Berkeley she majored in English.

-Ling met black jazz musician Gilbert Perry when he was working for a state employment office, and the couple were married December 26, 1967.
+Ling met Black jazz musician Gilbert Perry when he was working for a state employment office, and the couple were married December 26, 1967.
 Married for six years, they had a relationship described as a "love-hate affair".
 It ended when Gilbert left Nancy, but she remained deeply interested in black culture.

 Retaining her married name, Ling Perry worked as a topless blackjack dealer in San Francisco.
 During this period, she was deeply involved in using psychedelic drugs and amphetamines.